petroakzhygitov/nest-ios-sdk/README.md

 ### Custom Connect With Nest Button

 Instead of using the predefined `Connect with Nest` button (explained in Add Connect With Nest Button Code) you may want to design a custom layout and behavior.
 In the following code example we invoke the authorization dialog using the authorization manager class (`NestSDKAuthorizationManager`) and a custom button (`UIButton`).
-You can use any other custom user interface or event handling to invoke the login dialog.
+You can use any other custom user interface or event handling to invoke the authorization dialog.

 ```objective-c
 // Add this to the header of your file